AlexanderJCS/ExoSpotter/README.md

 # exoplanet-finder
-C++ library to find exoplanets given the percieved brightness of a star and the Julian date of that datapoint
+C++ library to find exoplanets given the percieved brightness percentage (normalized flux) of a star and the Julian date of that datapoint.

 An example of data would look like this: